anubhav0210/ats_checker_platform_bhatiyani/Prompt.md

 ---

-## 12. Job Listing Page
+## 12. Centralized API Service & Switching Between Backends
 **Prompt:**
-"Create a React component to fetch and display job listings from JSON Server with search and filter options."
+"Create a single API service file in React to handle all Axios requests, with the ability to switch between mock JSON server and real FastAPI backend using a configuration flag."
 **Purpose:**
-Provide users with relevant job information.
+Make backend switching seamless without changing individual components.

 ---